indigotech/taq-github-bot/src/data/local/github/tracks-node/track-7/steps/step-3.md

 # Step 3/3 - Challenge: seed
 ### Estimated time: 3 hours

-**[Spoiler alert]:** your next track is about writing a query to list users.
+**[Spoiler alert]:** your next track is about writing a new endpoint to list users.
 But in order to do that, you should have users on database, right?
 Well, you could use your recently implemented `POST /users` to add them.
 However, this challenge is about presenting you a more efficient method, while you can learn something new: **database seed**.

 The idea is to write some code to populate your database, creating an environment to facilitate your next request.
 Follow the steps: